fmi/java-course/04-collections-and-generics/lab/01-car-store/README.md

   /**
   * Adds all of the elements of the specified collection in the store.
   * @return true if the store does not already contain none of the cars in the specified collection and the cars are added to the store
+  */
-  * @throws CarAlreadyExistsException if there is a car in the collection that already exists in the store */ public boolean addAll(Collection<Car> cars) {
+  public boolean addAll(Collection<Car> cars) {
     // implement ...